Travels & Adventures with three Siberian Huskies

 We had a really great walk in the woods on the first snowy day of the year.
 It always puts a huge smile on my face to watch Cabela and Ravyn running and jumping and playing in the snow.
 It’s even better when we get to meet my neighbor on the trails with her dog Baloo (an Aussie) and her husband’s dog Button (a Pomeranian).
 At first there were a lot of growls and lunging, but after several walks the four of them have gotten along very well and are cautiously playful together.

-An overnight trip to the North Carolina Arboretum in Asheville –
+An overnight trip to Asheville

 The last couple of days of the year we took Cabela and Ravyn to Asheville for an overnight trip.
 We wanted to see the Christmas lights at the North Carolina Arboretum.
 Though dogs were not allowed to enter the actual Christmas exhibit of lights, I did walk them around the perimeter that still had a pretty impressive display of lights.